Openline Friday on Wednesday, El Rushbow, Mark Stein will be here tomorrow and Friday, ladies and gentlemen.

 It's taught.

-It's now it's it's it's codified, it's part of the multicultural curriculum.
+It's part of the multicultural curriculum.

-The multicultural curriculum Is based on the premise that America is flawed.
+The multicultural curriculum is based on the premise that America is flawed.

 That America is a fraud.